Great Vegetarian and Vegan Places to Eat with Kids in Melbourne

 I have to say, the swings along the windows instead of seats are a huge drawcard!
 Only it’s pretty difficult to seat more than two or four in a group.
 Fear not though, the huge cushioned banquettes could fit a crowd.

 The kids menu is quite virtuous – even the pancakes are made from freeze-dried banana ground into flour, banana “nice-cream” and coconut yogurt.
-Other small options include boiled egg + Vegemite toast soldiers, avocado on toast, fruit platters and a number of smoothies and juices.
+Other small options include fruit toast, avocado on toast, porridge and a number of smoothies and juices.

 The kids corner is a reasonable size, and the staff are quite accommodating.